Rentstart Assistance Policy

 Advance Rent is provided to the client as a grant and is not repaid to FACS.
-However, it is not available unless the client is also receiving a Rentstart Bond Loan.
+It is only provided where the client is also receiving a Rentstart Bond Loan.

 Clients moving into caravan parks or similar lodgings where there is a requirement for a bond to be lodged at the Rental Bond Board may apply for Rentstart Bond Loan and will be assessed using the same eligibility criteria.
 For more information on the criteria to determine the amount of assistance provided, go to Eligibility criteria for Rentstart assistance products.

-Eligible Rent Choice clients may be assisted with Advance Rent; they will be assessed using the eligibility criteria.
+Eligible Rent Choice clients may be assisted with Advance Rent and will be assessed using the Rentstart assistance eligibility criteria.
 For more information on the criteria for Rentstart assistance go to Eligible criteria for Rentstart assistance products.

 Private Rental Subsidy clients are not able to be assisted with Advance Rent under the Rentstart Bond Loan scheme.